Illegal immigrants and Bengal’s land jihadis mandates we need an NRC now

 Why NRC is important:

-The need for an NRC is extremely important considering the fact that there are 2 crore illegal immigrants staying in India.
+The need for an NRC is extremely important considering the fact that there are 2 crore, illegal immigrants, staying in India.
 In 2004, the then minister of state for home, Sriprakash Jaiswal had said that there were around 12 million such people living in 17 states and union territories as on December 31, 2001.
 He had said that Assam accounted for 50 lakh and West Bengal 57 lakh Bangladeshi immigrants living illegally.

 NRC to apply nationwide, no need to fear: Amit Shah in Rajya Sabha